-Musician plugs are custom fit and have filters inside that flatten the frequency response so that music is minimally effected as it goes through the plug into your ear.
+Musician plugs are custom fit and have filters inside that flatten the frequency response so that music is minimally affected as it goes through the plug into your ear.
 Starkey Hearing Technologies offers musician plugs with three different filters designed for music: 10 dB, suggested for singers or string music; 17 dB, for acoustic music, jazz, clubs, bars or stadiums; and 26 dB, for rock concerts, heavy metal, or very loud DJ’s.
 You can find information on them here

 Pick one or the other – just protect your hearing!

 So, in short, for comfort and sound clarity while still protecting your hearing, I recommend musician plugs.
-You chose the filter based on the music you listen to, or get multiple filters and switch it depending on the type of concert you are attending.
+You choose the filter based on the music you listen to, or get multiple filters and switch them depending on the type of concert you are attending.
 The process includes seeing a hearing professional to get an ear impression so that custom devices can be made for you.
 And yes, they are more expensive than foam plugs.

 If cost is a concern or you are not interested in going through this process, over-the-counter foam ear plugs will provide adequate protection and they are certainly much better than damaging your hearing — and losing your ability to enjoy future live shows.